 This best Smoked Salmon on Pellet Grill Recipe turns an ordinary piece of fish into an extraordinary, delectable, melt-in-your-mouth, flavorful morsel that will become a new favorite with just your first bite.
-This easy dinner recipe takes just a few minutes to prep and is then cooked on the smoker for only one hour.
+This easy dinner recipe takes just a few minutes to prep and is ready to eat in less than an hour.

 I love salmon - I think it is my favorite protein!
 I used to think the best salmon was cedar plank salmon.
 Then, I got a pellet smoker, and my opinion changed.
 This is one of the best salmon recipes - it's perfect!
 No marinade is required!